OliverO2/compose-counting-grid/README.md

 #### How To Build And Run

-JVM desktop application: `./gradlew run`
+JVM desktop application: `./gradlew clean runRelease`

-Browser application: `./gradlew frontendWebBrowserProductionRun` (requires some patience for bundles to load)
+Js browser application: `./gradlew clean -Dapplication.useJs=true frontendJsBrowserProductionRun` (requires some patience for bundles to load)

-> Currently, `frontendWebBrowserDevelopmentRun` cannot be used as the development bundle does not build due to [JetBrains/compose-jb#2255](https://github.com/JetBrains/compose-jb/issues/2255).
+Wasm browser application: `./gradlew clean frontendWasmBrowserProductionRun` (requires some patience for bundles to load)

 #### What To Try